AFFMAE: Scalable Vision Pre-Training for High-Resolution Microscopy Segmentation on Desktop Hardware: Introduction

+Masked image modeling (MIM), and in particular Masked Autoencoders (MAE), is attractive for resource-constrained in-house pretraining because the encoder runs only on visible tokens, reducing activation memory and FLOPs \cite{he2022masked}.
+However, ViT-MAE can still be slow and memory-heavy at microscopy-scale resolutions on consumer GPUs, motivating hierarchical backbones that reduce token counts via downsampling.
+Unfortunately, most hierarchical ViTs (e.g., Swin) are tied to a dense lattice through windowing and patch merging, so discarding tokens breaks their core operations and often forces dense bookkeeping or mask-aware encoders, introducing pretrain--finetune mismatch and degraded downstream performance \cite{xu2023swin,liu2023mixmae,greenmim}.

 We address this gap with \textbf{AFFMAE}, a masking-friendly framework for \emph{hierarchical} pretraining that is explicitly designed to make in-domain, in-house pretraining practical for consumer hardware.
 Building on AutoFocusFormer \cite{ziwen2023autofocusformer}, AFFMAE performs adaptive, off-the-grid dynamic downsampling while keeping the encoder mask-agnostic.
-The key idea is to perform token merging and attention \emph{only over the visible tokens}, preserving MIM efficiency while retaining the computational benefits of hierarchy—without architectural differences between pretraining and finetuning beyond input token masking, and focusing attention to information-rich regions.
-Additionally, we provide efficient Flash cluster-attention Triton kernels that run on most modern desktop GPUs, not requiring CUDA \cite{cuda}, enabling base-model pretraining on most consumer hardware.
-Empirically, AFFMAE matches ViT-MAE segmentation performance at the same parameter count while using $\sim$1/10th of the FLOPs, $\sim$1/2 the memory, $1.8\times$ faster when training on an RTX~5090.
+The key idea is to perform token merging and attention only over the \emph{visible} tokens, preserving MIM efficiency while retaining the computational benefits of hierarchy without architectural differences between pretraining and finetuning beyond input token masking, and focusing computation on information-rich regions.
+Additionally, we provide efficient Flash cluster-attention Triton kernels that run on most modern desktop GPUs, not requiring CUDA \cite{cuda}, enabling base-model pretraining on consumer hardware.
+Empirically, AFFMAE matches ViT-MAE segmentation performance at the same parameter count while using 1/4th of the FLOPs, 1/2 the memory, and training $2\times$ faster on an RTX~5090.